trrapp12-ironyard/UTIN-SLAA/README.md

 ###Brief Description:
 ---
 My client for this project was a Utah based non-profit called the Utah Twelve-Step Information Network (UTIN).
-They approached me because they were short of money and I was short of experience.
+The objective of the project was to move their pure html website into a more modern, user-friendly website.
+I used CSS3 to and my knowledge of design principles to improve their design.
+I turned the webs of hyperlinks into a single JSON object and then used ReactJS and Javascript to create different components which could update in a single view.
+The result is a single page where the user can get all the information, augmenting user experience and decreasing confusion and loss of users by bad UX.
 <br/>
 <br/>